Patrice Laliberté

-He has also directed the short films Je t'aime à la livre (2009), Laisser don'faire (2011), Le souffle que l'on retient (2014), Le cycle des moteurs (2014) and Late Night Drama (2016), and the television miniseries La Boîte à malle (2012) and GAME(R) (2017).
+He has also directed the short films Je t'aime à la livre (2009), Laisser don'faire (2011), Le souffle que l'on retient (2014), Le cycle des moteurs (2014) and Late Night Drama (2016), the television miniseries La Boîte à malle (2012) and web series Gamer(s) (season 1 2017, season 2 2020).

 His feature film debut, The Decline (Jusqu'au déclin), was the first feature film from Quebec to be distributed as a Netflix original film.
 The film had a theatrical premiere at the Rendez-vous Québec Cinéma in February 2020 before its launch on Netflix.
 He produced the film with his company Couronne Nord.

-His second feature film, Very Nice Day (Très belle journée), was released in 2022.
+His second feature film, Very Nice Day (Très belle journée), shot on a smartphone, was released in 2022.

+He is currently working on the adaptation of the Quebecois novel Tout est ori with its author Paul Serge Forest and Guillaume Laurin.